HenrikBengtsson/matrixStats/revdep/problems.md

       generic 'spatialIndex' and siglist 'OnDiskLongTable'
     All user-level objects in a package (including S4 classes and methods) should have documentation entries.
     See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking Rd \usage sections ...
-WARNING
-    ```
-    Documented arguments not in \usage in documentation object 'getSeq-methods':
-      ‘...’

-    Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
-    The \usage entries must correspond to syntactically valid R code.
-    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
-    ```